Landscape Painting Inspiration

 About The Landscape Paintings

-I am fundamentally a painter of the land.
-All of my work is based primarily on my affection for the Australian bush and my adventures within it.
 I love the chaos of the landscape, the colour of rocks and trees, the dryness of the earth and the layers of history and culture that are intricately woven within it.

 Artist Influence